Looking for a new and rewarding opportunity?

 There is more general information about volunteering with us on the National Citizens Advice website.

-Watch a video to find out more about the people who make Citizens Advice
+Watch this video to find out more about the people who make Citizens Advice

 You can also read testimonials from Citizens Advice LeicesterShire volunteers.